Lammyy5/HW2/README.md

 # Personal Portfolio
-Will add and fix html and css uploading so assignment isnt missing
+Will add and fix html and css, just uploading so assignment isnt missing

 This is my personal portfolio webpage for later on when I start job searching after bootcamp